Asset 3@2x.png

 +Do I have to be a certain age in order to undergo hair transplantation?

-+Can women have hair transplantation?
++Are women candidates for hair transplantation?

 +Do you guarantee a certain number of grafts?